Building the learning capacity of all students

 EAL students are supported at Glenroy College through a comprehensive EAL program.

-For more information about the EAL program, click here.
+For more information about the EAL program, click link below.

 Integration students are supported at Glenroy College through a comprehensive Integration program.

-For more information about the Integration program, click here.
+For more information about the Integration program, click link below.

 Literacy - Whole School Programs